jaspector

 7:00 am to 4:00 pm for the building office contact window noted on the application.

-Typical inspection sequence: Site inspection, foundation inspection, under-floor or slab inspection, framing inspection, mechanical inspection, gypsum board inspection, septic inspection if applicable, and final inspection.
+Typical sequence: Site inspection, foundation inspection, under-floor or slab inspection, framing inspection, mechanical inspection, gypsum board inspection, septic inspection if applicable, and final inspection.

-Do I need a building permit in Flora, IL?
+01 Do I need a building permit in Flora, IL?

 The public application covers commercial and industrial construction, and the city code directory lists a building code, residential code, energy code, plumbing code, electrical code, and fire code entry for Flora.

-How do I apply for a building permit in Flora, IL?
+02 How do I apply for a building permit in Flora, IL?

-1. Complete the commercial or residential building permit application.
+To apply for a building permit in Flora, IL, follow these steps: 1.
+Complete the commercial or residential building permit application.
 2. Provide the required site plan and zoning compliance certificate.
 3. Attach construction drawings and other documentation required by the building official.
 4. Submit the package to the building official at City Hall.
 5. Permit fees are determined after application approval.
 6. Schedule required inspections before work is covered or closed in.

-How do I schedule a building inspection in Flora, IL?
+03 How do I schedule a building inspection in Flora, IL?

-Inspections can be scheduled via: (618) 662-7111.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Flora, IL via: (618) 662-7111.
 Inspections should be scheduled at least one business day in advance..